OpenAlex

 OpenAlex is a bibliographic catalogue of scientific papers, authors and institutions accessible in open access mode, named after the Library of Alexandria.
 It started operating in January 2022 by OurResearch as a successor of the terminated Microsoft Academic Graph.
 OpenAlex competes with commercial products such as Clarivate's Web of Science or Elsevier's Scopus, and is complemented by bibliometrics tools and an API.
+OpenAlex is challenging Web of Science and Scopus as a free, open-source research index, which covers over 200 million scholarly works.

 History

 On 31 December 2021, the Microsoft Academic Graph (MAG) database stopped being updated.
 The non-profit organization OurResearch proposed the creation of an open access bibliographic database, named OpenAlex, with the ambition of providing a fully open catalogue for the global research system.
 OpenAlex was released in January 2022, including information from MAG as well as a free API.
 Its name is inspired by the Library of Alexandria, which created the first bibliographic catalogue in human history.

 In September 2023, Leiden University in the Netherlands announced that it would now use OpenAlex to establish its research institution ranking for 2024.
 In December 2023, the Sorbonne University announced that it was deregistering from Scopus in favor of OpenAlex.

 In 2024, the French Ministry of Research and Higher Education pledged to contribute financially to the project, considering it "as a crucial open science infrastructure".

 By March 2024, OpenAlex included metadata for 209 million works such as journal articles and books; 13 million authors with ambiguous identities; metadata for 124,000 sites hosting works, including journals and online repositories; metadata for 109,000 institutions; and 65,000 Wikidata concepts, which are algorithmically linked to works using an automated multi-tag hierarchical classifier.
 In March of the same year, it announced that they had received a $7.5 million grant from the philanthropic initiative Arcadia, with the goal of making OpenAlex a real, open alternative to commercial solutions.

 In June 2024 a paper got wider audience when a team of researchers found fabricated metadata entered into the Crossref database, which is also sourced by OpenAlex.
 Metadata in the reported examples does not contain the real citations any more, but made up citations.